Professor Jacob C Dunn

 Jacob welcomes enquiries from prospective PhD students and Postdocs in the areas of his research interests.

-2020 - Sophie Orme, Behavioural Ecology Research Group, School of Life Sciences, Anglia Ruskin University (1st Supervisor) – ‘A morpho-functional and biomechanical analysis of the primate knee’
+2023 – Evie Carter, Behavioural Ecology Research Group, School of Life Sciences, Anglia Ruskin University (2nd Supervisor) – ‘Understanding the roles of admixture and natural selection in phenotypic diversity of the people of Madagascar’ (funded by Cambridge Philosophical Society)

 Teaching